 While not all medical errors rise to the level of medical malpractice, individuals who have sustained injuries in a medical setting should consider exploring whether they have valid medical malpractice claims.
 A St. Augustine medical malpractice lawyer can sit with injured individuals to help determine the best course of action.

-Is There a Time Limit to File a Malpractice Claim in St. Augustine?
+Is There a Time Limit to File a Physician Malpractice Lawsuit?

 Florida law imposes a statute of limitations or a time limit within which injured patients must file any medical malpractice claims.
 Under Florida Code §95.11(4)(b), medical malpractice victims have two years from the date that they knew, or reasonably should have known, that the medical malpractice occurred.
 If they fail to abide by this statute of limitations, they can lose their ability to file any sort of medical malpractice claim.